kyma-project/istio/docs/user/tutorials/01-40-enable-sidecar-injection.md

 1. Select the namespace where you want to enable sidecar proxy injection.
 2. Choose **Edit**.
-3. In the `Form` section, siwtch the toggle to enable Istio sidecar proxy injection.
+3. In the **UI Form** section, siwtch the toggle to enable Istio sidecar proxy injection.
 4. Choose **Save**.

 #### **kubectl**